AMRIsoja/alx-pre_course/README.md

-This is the root README.md file.
+This is Github updated the root README.md file.